-Mammoth Cave is just about an hour and a half from Louisville, Kentucky, and 30 minutes from Bowling Green Kentucky.
-It is nestled in a little town, whose biggest claim has always been the park, and what a claim it is!
-The size of the park most definitely lives up to it’s name of ‘mammoth.’
-The park covers over 52,830 acres, most of it underground.
+Mammoth Cave is just about an hour and a half from Louisville, Kentucky, and 30 minutes from Bowling Green, Kentucky.
+It is nestled in a little town whose biggest claim has always been the park.
+And what a claim it is!
+The size of the park most definitely lives up to its name of ‘mammoth.’
+The park covers more than 52,830 acres, most of it underground.

 Since our trip to Mammoth Cave was a spontaneous one, our family stuck with the cave tour offered for free.
 When you are looking at the schedule of fees, it is called the Mammoth Cave Discovery tour.

-The day that we visited, the heat was oppressive.
-The humidity in Kentucky is unlike humidity anywhere else, the air is so thick that it like one is drinking the air.
+The day that we visited Mammoth Cave with kids, the heat was oppressive.
+The humidity in Kentucky is unlike humidity anywhere else; the air is so thick that it feels like one is drinking the air.
 I tell you all of this because it is very important to be prepared for this type of heat.

 When we arrived at the entrance of the cave, it was like the heavens opened up and the angels were singing.
 The cool air wafting out of the opening to the cave and out into the heat was very welcomed.

 The cave stays a constant 54 degrees.
 Some folks wore a light wrap while they were walking through the cave.
 I didn’t think it was needed, and I was wearing a tank top!
 My 7 year old, however, complained about ‘freezing’ the entire time.
 So, my best piece of advice is to use your best judgement when it comes to needing a wrap.